 Love it or hate it, the Ford Mustang is one of the most beloved sports cars/muscle cars of all time.
 Over 122,000 were sold in the U.S. in 2015, and the company is on par to move a similar amount of vehicles this year.
-Not to mention the pony car’s newfound success across the pond
+Not to mention the pony car’s newfound success across the pond.

 But it’s only a matter of time before the current iteration of Mustang becomes just a fond memory, replaced by something, faster, better looking, and more efficient.
 If the market is any indication, 2020 could be the year Ford goes and gives its iconic coupe a serious overhaul.
 This is our vision of the 2020 Ford Mustang, with some help from rendering artist Marco Van Overbeeke.

 The first point of reference is the new look.
 It doesn’t need to be dramatic to make an impact.
 The current Mustang was one of the more heavily redesigned versions of recent memory, so we don’t expect 2020 to be a huge design revolution, but rather, a subtle, handsome evolution.
 The front end is more sophisticated, heralding back to design cues from the stunning Evos concept introduced in 2011.
 It still remains very easily recognizable as the iconic American muscle car you all know and love, but with the evolving sports car/muscle car market, the Mustang must follow suit.

 Then there’s the power.
 Seen here in Shelby GT350 spec, the Mustang should be topping out at around 535 horsepower, with the rest of the lineup following the slight power increase.
 A 4-cydliner will remain, with an increase somewhere closer to 330 horsepower to match Chevy’s V6 Camaro.
 It’s hard to imagine that the aging V6 will be around for much longer, but buyers still love the option for some reason, so we don't expect it to go anywhere anytime soon.
 Near the top of the range, just below the GT350, the 435-horsepower GT should get a slight bump in power as well.
 But power won’t be the most important aspect of the new Mustang.

 Lighter Than Ever